-- Water use including information on water that is consumed (not returned to its source) and return flows. - The impact of water use on other users and the health of aquatic ecosystems.
+- Water quality and quantity including the interaction of surface and groundwater and potential impacts of climate change. - Water use including information on water that is consumed (not returned to its source) and return flows. - The impact of water use on other users and the health of aquatic ecosystems.